 Best way to get started:

-Life's Abundance has a starter pack that not only has either a 8 or 20 pound bag of dog food, but also contains:
+Life's Abundance has a starter pack that contains:

 CLICK HERE to see all the details

 When you first bring your puppy home, place him in a limited space with easily washable floors.
 Keep the puppy confined, but close to the family, so he can be supervised yet still feel he is "part of the pack".
 A room that usually perfectly fits these criteria is the kitchen.
 Place his water dish, with fresh water, close at hand.
 Place his crate, bedding and toys inside the pen.

 Pet and talk to him softly and tell him how glad you are that he is with you.
 Talking to your puppy in a soft, reassuring voice is extremely important.
 He will get used to your voice and will soon realize that you are there to protect and comfort him.
 He may not understand the words, but he will appreciate and understand the meaning.
 However, don't pick him up every time he cries or barks, or he will soon associate that undesirable behavior with getting a positive response.

 Make sure all poisonous household items are securely stored out of puppy's reach.
 Look at your house from a puppy's point of view and remove any hazardous items.
 Make sure your puppy does not have access to cleaning supplies, paint and paint thinner, fertilizer, disinfectants, mothballs, insect and rodent poisons, antifreeze, medications, sewing supplies (ribbons, pins, buttons, beads, balls of yarn or thread), and hardware (nails, screws, paper clips, etc.)

 Move or remove any poisonous plants.
 Remember to pick up plant leaves that drop onto your floor.
 Click here for a list of poisonous household plants.